top of page

 The adjective 'unnatural' can be understood by examining its root word, 'natural.'
 In this term, the prefix 'un-' is employed to negate or reverse the quality of being 'natural.'
 'Natural' has its origins in the Latin word 'naturālis,' which pertains to nature or the inherent qualities of something.
 It is derived from 'natura,' meaning 'birth' or 'character.'
 Over time, 'natural' evolved in the English language to describe something that conforms to the laws of nature or is in line with what is considered normal, usual, or expected in the natural world.
 Consequently, 'unnatural' signifies the opposite, denoting something that deviates from what is considered normal, usual, or expected in the natural world, often suggesting a sense of abnormality or artificiality.
 Its etymology is deeply rooted in the historical development of 'natural' and the use of 'un-' to convey the reversal of natural qualities.

-Quiz: Find the meaning of unnatural
+Find the correct meaning of the adjective unnatural:

 Try Again!